 After spending the first half of my career working as a Lingerie Designer in Hong Kong, Sri Lanka and China, I experienced first hand the social and natural destruction caused by mass-production and ‘fast’ fashion.

-Seven years ago I relocated to the UK to explore more meaningful, sustainable and harmonious ways of being and doing.
+Thirteen years ago I relocated to the UK to explore more meaningful, sustainable and harmonious ways of being and doing.

 For me, Sensing Life is a journey where personal and professional development are intricately woven together, through a variety of creative, perception altering, enquiries and practices.
 Many of which are in direct participation with our sensory experience.

 I offer a series of practical and interactive workshops designed to cultivate awareness and an ability to locate our attention so that we can concentrate on getting to know life as it is, rather than be distracted by our brain’s automatic definitions, judgments and assumptions.

 These workshops aim to develop the participant’s full attention so that they can live life, and understand it, in deeper, richer and more meaningful ways.

 Check out my workshop page to find out more.

 I am also a guest writer for magazine and blogs, such as Transition Consciousness.
 This website was founded by a great friend and colleague of mine Simon Robinson, co-author of Holonomics.
 He has also been kind enough to feature my MSc Holistic Science dissertation on his site which is available for download here.